A Comparative Review of the JASP Statistical Software

 A topic related to reproducibility is package management.
 One of the major advantages of the R language is that it’s very easy to extend its capabilities through add-on packages.
 However, updates in these packages may break a previously functioning analysis.
 Years from now, you may need to run a variation of an analysis, which would require you to find the version of R you used, plus the packages you used at the time.
 As a GUI user, you’d also need to find the version of the GUI that was compatible with that version of R.

 Some GUIs, such as the R Commander and Deducer, depend on you to find and install R. For them, the problem is left for you to solve.
-Others, such as BlueSky, distribute their own version of R, all R packages, and all of its add-on modules.
+Others, such as BlueSky, distribute their own version of R, all R packages, and all its add-on modules.
 This requires a bigger installation file, but it makes dealing with long-term stability as simple as finding the version you used when you last performed a particular analysis.
-Of course, this depends on all major versions being around for the long term, but for open-source software, there are usually multiple archives available to store software even if the original project is defunct.
+Of course, this depends on all major versions being around for the long term.
+Still, for open-source software, multiple archives are usually available to store software, even if the original project is defunct.

-JASP if firmly in the latter camp.
+JASP is firmly in the safer camp.
 It provides nearly everything you need in a single download.
-This includes the JASP interface, R itself, and all R packages that it uses.
-So for the base package, you’re all set.
+This includes the JASP interface, R itself, and all R packages it uses.

 Output & Report Writing

 Ideally, output should be clearly labeled, well organized, and of publication quality.
-It might also delve into the realm of word processing through R Markdown, knitr or Sweave documents.
-At the moment, none of the GUIs covered in this series of reviews meets all of these requirements.
-See the separate reviews to see how each other package is doing on this topic.
+It might also delve into word processing through R Markdown, knitr, or Sweave documents.
+Currently, none of the GUIs covered in this series of reviews meet all of these requirements.
+See the separate reviews to see how each package is doing on this topic.

 JASP has a table of contents (TOC) feature that is extremely well done.
 Each step in your analysis appears in the TOC automatically.
-Clicking on its entry drops the dialog down into view where you can change and rerun it.
-You can also change the order of the steps by simply dragging their titles around.
+Clicking on its entry drops the dialog down into view, where you can change and rerun it.
+The new output for a recalled dialog replaces the original.
+Dialogs chosen from the main menu appear at the bottom of the output.
+You can change the order of the steps by simply dragging their titles around.
 This is the most well-done TOC of any of the R GUIs I have reviewed.
 I hope the others follow JASP’s lead on this.

 JASP’s output quality is very high, with nice fonts and true rich text tables (Table 2).
 Tabular output is displayed in the popular style of the American Psychological Association.
 That means you can right-click on any table and choose “Copy,” and the formatting is retained.
-That really helps speed your work as R output defaults to mono-spaced fonts that require additional steps to get into publication form (e.g. using functions from packages such as xtable or texreg).
-You can also export an entire set of analyses to HTML, then open the nicely-formatted tables in Word.
+That helps speed your work as R output defaults to mono-spaced fonts that require additional steps to get into publication form (e.g. using functions from packages such as xtable or texreg).
+You can also export an entire set of analyses to HTML and then open the nicely formatted tables in Word.
+While JASP lets you enter descriptive variable labels in its data editor, they do not appear in the output.

 Table 2.
 Output as it appears after pasting into Word.
 All formatting came directly from JASP.